If you look at me, who do I look at?

-NEW PALTZ NEWS - Nico Torrez, ‘22 (Theatre Arts) will be making their directorial debut with a play they conceived at McKenna Theatre.
+NEW PALTZ NEWS - niqo torrez, ‘22 (Theatre Arts) will be making their directorial debut with a play they conceived at McKenna Theatre.
 “Pages From a Love Manifesto” was inspired by the various kinds of love and ideas presented in bell hooks’ all about love.
 This play explores various forms of love– self love, familial love, platonic love, romantic love– and the highs and lows, the joy and heartbreak, the fear, the anger, the bliss, and the fulfillment that comes with it.
 While awaiting their grand debut, Torrez took time out of their busy schedule for a Q&A with Lindsay Lennon, marketing and promotions coordinator for the School of Fine and Performing Arts.

-Q&A With Student Director Nico Torrez ‘22
+Q&A With Student Director Niqo Torrez ‘22

 APR 29 2022